Go Ad-Free

 logoThe People's Perspective on Medicine

-A low-carb high-fat ketogenic diet might be helpful for people struggling to lose weight, lower blood sugar or manage mental illness.
+A low-carb high-fat ketogenic diet might be helpful for people struggling to lose weight, lower blood sugar or manage depression and epilepsy.

 History of the Ketogenic Diet: